ennucore/cadmium/README.md

    - Render the STL from different viewpoints
    - Provide the images (and optionally the user's comments) to the agent
    - The agent will try to improve the model based on the feedback

+### Credits

+This project was created by Lev Chizhov, Osama Atwi, Anicet Nougaret, Kaarel Kaarelson, Nesrine Zarrouki on the LLM Hack by EntrepreneurFirst in Paris.